mysqljs/mysql/Readme.md

 connection.query('USE name_of_db_that_does_not_exist');
 ```

-Note: `error` events in node are special events.
-If they occur without an
+Note: `'error'` are special in node.
+If they occur without an attached
-attached listener, a stack trace is printed and the process is killed.
+listener, a stack trace is printed and your process is killed.

 **tl;dr:** This module will not allow you to silently fail.
 If you really want
 this, you can do: